-Report last updated: 3/8/2014
+Report last updated: 6/26/2017

-If extremely muddy conditions exist, these trails may be closed to protect them from damage.
-Such closures will be posted on this site, on open space road signs, and at trailheads and a Facebook and Twitter update will be sent out.
-Otherwise, please stay on trail and do not go around muddy spots.
+Please stay on trail and do not go around muddy spots.
 If people go around muddy areas, the trail widens and vegetation is trampled.
 A widened trail is very difficult and expensive to restore.
 Thank you for helping to keep your open spaces beautiful!

 For Natural Resources events and activities, check out the Events Calendar!

 The new Hidden Valley Trail is Open!

 The new trail is now open and accessible to bikers, trail runners and equestrian riders; however, no hikers are permitted on the Hidden Valley Trail.

 Devil's Backbone is home to many species of snake, including Prairie Rattlesnakes.
 It is not unlikely for you to see a snake during the morning and evening when they are most active.
 If you encounter a snake, back away slowly and give it several feet of space to retreat.
 If you are bitten by a snake, stay put and call 911.